pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - [Vanity Domains](/guides/domains/vanity-domains)

-- Email-Based Registration: New users who sign up with the email address domain you specify will be automatically added to your organization.
+- Email-Based Registration: New users who sign up with the email address domain you specify will be automatically added to your workspace.

 - [Email Notifications](#platform-email-notifications)